789hassanein789/CS50_News/README.md

 cs50 News is a bbc like news website were users can read news and articles on various topics, including but not limited to the recent news, sport, business, culture, Innovation and more, admins of the site can add, edit and delete articles and they control the distribution of articels in different pages by controling the sections of the page and the articels placement in each section.

 # Distinctiveness and Complexity
-I have implemeted a fairly good authentication & authrization system in this project using django-allauth library making the user able to sign up, sign in and sign out, as will as signing in using a third party provider (google & github), edit his account info like his email & password, reset his password even if he was signed out of his account, and finally delete the account, the news is devided to main categories then sub categories and every page is devided to sections and placements within sections which is all customizable by the admins, the site supports dark mood as will as having a text editor integrated in the admin page for writing news articles.
+for the distinctiveness this project is a news website it's not a wiki, only the admins of the site is able to create and edit news aritlce, as well as control the other aspects of the site and the news is divided into categories and the focus is on the latest events. overall the site functions like a bbc or cnn sites and not like wikipidia I have implemeted a fairly good authentication & authrization system in this project using django-allauth library making the user able to sign up, sign in and sign out, as will as signing in using a third party provider (google & github), edit his account info like his email & password, reset his password even if he was signed out of his account, and finally delete the account, the news is devided to main categories then sub categories and every page is devided to sections and placements within sections which is all customizable by the admins, the site supports dark mood as will as having a text editor integrated in the admin page for writing news articles.

 # Files content
 - CS50_News: the app directory.